Table of Contents

 Practice Safe Driving

-One of the most effective ways to reduce your car insurance rates is to avoid car accidents and traffic violations.
-Driving safely and following traffic regulations are also good practices, as they reduce your risk of getting into more car accidents, especially ones that result in serious injuries like brain injuries, spinal cord injuries, burns, paralysis, or amputations.
-Eventually, if you have no more infractions on your record, your rates will go back down.
+Another way to potentially reduce your car insurance rates is to avoid car accidents and traffic violations.
+Driving safely and following traffic regulations are also good practices, as they can help lower your risk of getting into more car accidents, especially ones that result in serious injuries like brain injuries, spinal cord injuries, burns, paralysis, or amputations.

-Furthermore, maintaining good driving habits can qualify you for additional discounts.
-Insurance companies in California offer a Good Driver Discount of up to 30% to those who maintain a clean record for a certain amount of time.
+Furthermore, maintaining good driving habits may qualify you for additional discounts.
+Insurance companies in California offer a Good Driver Discount to those who maintain a clean record for a certain amount of time.

 Join The Usage-Based Insurance (UBI) Program

-If you drive less than 10,000 miles annually, have safe driving habits, and do not often drive at night, you should sign up for a usage-based car insurance program.
+If you drive less than 10,000 miles annually, have safe driving habits, and do not often drive at night, you may be eligible for a usage-based car insurance program.
 Insurers usually offer a telematics discount for drivers who join this program.
 In exchange, you agree to real-time monitoring of your driving habits through a smartphone app or a device installed in your car.

 It doesn’t come without risks, though.
 The device will track everything, meaning your insurer will know if you go over the speed limit or often slam on the brakes too hard.
 That said, some drivers have reported that their rates increased after the device showed that their driving habits weren’t safe.

-So, if you’re considering joining the UBI program, make sure you practice safe driving habits and obey traffic regulations.
+So, if you’re considering joining the UBI program, practice safe driving habits and obey traffic regulations.

 Switch To A Safer Car That Is Less Expensive To Insure

 If you’re financially able, consider buying a new vehicle that is less expensive to insure.
 Some insurance companies offer discounts for drivers with car models that are three years old or newer.
-With a new car discount, you might be able to save up to 15% on your policy.
+With a new car discount, you might be able to save on your policy.

 Switching to a hybrid or electric vehicle can also help you save more.
 Some insurance providers offer incentives to drivers who choose alternative energy and other eco-friendly options.

 If you cannot afford a good and safe car, consider installing additional safety features in your current vehicle.
-Some upgrades, such as dual airbags, daytime running headlights, and anti-lock brakes, may qualify you for a bigger discount of up to 40% from your insurer.
+Some upgrades, such as dual airbags, daytime running headlights, and anti-lock brakes, may qualify you for an additional discount from your insurer.

 Ask About Your Insurer’s Loyalty Perks

-A loyalty discount can also reduce your car insurance rates by around 10%.
+A loyalty discount may also reduce your car insurance rates if you remain with the same insurer over time.
 Ask your provider if they offer any loyalty perks, especially if your policy is about to expire.
 This will help you decide whether to renew your plan with the same company or switch to another provider that offers more benefits.

 Some insurers may offer larger discounts the longer you stay with them.
-Take the time to ask to ensure you don’t miss any opportunities to lower your insurance rates.
+Take the time to ask, so you don’t miss any opportunities to potentially lower your insurance rates.

 Update Your Personal Information With Your Provider